opensearch-project/documentation-website/_security/configuration/best-practices.md

 If you have configured Document Level Security (DLS), Field Level Security (FLS), or field masking, make sure you double-check your role definitions, especially if a user is mapped to multiple roles.
 It is highly recommended that you test this by making a GET request to `_plugins/_security/authinfo`.

-Select on of the following for detailed examples and additional configurations:
+The following resources provide detailed examples and additional configurations:

  - [Document-level security]({{site.url}}{{site.baseurl}}/security/access-control/document-level-security/).
  - [Field-level security]({{site.url}}{{site.baseurl}}/security/access-control/field-level-security/).